It is the Lord HIMSELF [and no other] {very emphatic in GK of 1Thes 4} -

 like a jasper and a sardine stone:

-jasper [perhaps diamond] as seen in the City's foundation:
+jasper [probably a diamond] as seen in the glory of the Holy City:

 sardius / cernilius / ruby- a bright red stone.